anton-bannykh/kotlin-native/OBJC_INTEROP.md

 Objective-C generics do not support all features of either Kotlin or Swift, so there will be some information lost in the translation.

-Generics can only be defined on classes, not on interfaces (protocols in Obj-C and Swift) or functions.
+Generics can only be defined on classes, not on interfaces (protocols in Objective-C and Swift) or functions.

 #### Nullability

-Kotlin and Swift both define nullability as part of the type specification, while Obj-C defines nullability on methods and properties of a type.
+Kotlin and Swift both define nullability as part of the type specification, while Objective-C defines nullability on methods and properties of a type.
 As such, the following:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>